 God yes, I want to retire.
 Great benefits await, true.
 However, given the cost of living in America today and the instability of Social Security, I can't afford to leave this job.
 So I'm stuck.

 Occasionally, between the rude no-looks of boarding pax, a smiling face greets me.
 Thankful I lowered the bus, asking how my day has been.
 Striking moments of kindness in the midst of typically-sullen masses taking my vigilance for granted just because they shelled out a few bucks and change for a ride.
 Sometimes, I hit the Friendly Bus Operator Lottery.
-A few pax actually take time to have a conversation.
+A few actually take time to have a conversation.
 Maybe we interact daily and have cultivated a relationship.
 I've made friends of many a friendly rider.
 Seeing them at a bus stop instantly elevates my mood.
 They show respect, appreciate our relationship, and offer a welcome respite to the multitudes who care less who's providing them a safe ride.

 The hum of tires on pavement, the powerful vibe of a diesel engine propelling 20 tons onward is comforting.
 I listen for any hint of imperfection.
 I become intimately entwined with each vehicle I drive.
 Each has a personality.
-During each pre-trip inspection, I take time to learn its unique traits.
+Every pre-trip inspection, I take time to learn a bus's unique traits.
 By the time we've been together 10 minutes, operator and vehicle become ONE.
 We recognize our individual traits.
 I get a feel for the brake pedal, learn the quirks of the transmission, get a feel for the steering.
 We will be a team for 10 hours.
-It's imperative we recognize our collective abilities because we are a team an entire shift unless it fails to be safe.
-Then it's imperative we part ways and Dispatch sends a replacement.
-This is rare.
-Usually I find a way to adjust to slight imperfections because I resist bothering Dispatch for minor faults.
-For safety's sake, I report mechanical issues and predict the response.
-It costs a lot of money to switch buses.
-Either an Extra Service operator comes to my rescue or an operator volunteers at the end of their run to swap buses, resulting in overtime the District must reimburse them for.
-If the problem is not safety-related, I will be instructed to roll and write up the problem for maintenance to address when the vehicle returns to the barn.
+It's imperative we recognize our collective abilities.

 Overall, I'm blessed to have a career that offers great pay and benefits.
 I appreciate this more than I have expressed previously.
 Our union is worthy of praise, no matter how many assail it for "not doing enough."
 To them, I say BULLSHIT.
 If not for ATU757, I wouldn't be making $40/hour to drive a large vehicle in a challenging but largely-rewarding career which affords me a wonderful home in a neighborhood we've loved for a quarter-century.
-Times are tight nowadays true, but I'm not living in a tent under a bridge.
+Times are tight nowadays, but I'm not living in a tent under a bridge.
 I have a nice car.
 Every so often, Beloved and I enjoy a fun vacation together.
 We can spoil our granddaughter.
 It may not be the career I expected at the end of my working life, but it's really good.
 Physically and emotionally draining yeah.
 But good.

 Later, transit buddies.
 Time for sleep without an alarm.
 It's my Regular Day Off.
 Lots of Honey Do's to accomplish after a luxurious 8-hour snooze.